Briefing a PR freelancer for best results

 When briefing a PR freelancer it’s best to remember the words of the original Mad Man – David Ogilvy who said that “clients get the work they deserve.”

-If you want the best results from a PR freelancer, then it’s critical to invest a little bit of time in defining what you want and asking questions of your own assumptions.
+If you want the best results from a Freelance PR, then it’s critical to invest a little bit of time in defining what you want and asking questions of your own assumptions.

 It’s not as easy as it seems but an hour spent throwing rocks at your own brief before you send it to your PR freelancer (or even better have a trusted colleague throw rocks at it) will pay you back several times over not only in results that meet your expectations, but in making the relationship between you and your PR freelancer an enjoyable one.